edwelker/website/content/posts/high-performance-css-code-design.md

 ### More

-This short list couldn’t hope to represent the entirety of the visual design patterns that can be found on a website.
-That’s why a site inventory is required.
+This short list couldn't hope to represent the entirety of the visual design patterns that can be found on a website.
+That's why a site inventory is required.
 If you find similar patterns repeating multiple times, this is a chance for you to optimize.

 Results
 -------